khalid-hussain/shaheen/chap20.md

 Rabia raised her neck and looked at him.
 Words came and stopped at her shivering lips.
 Emotions of gratitude and gratefulness took the aid of lowering eyes.
-Badr Bin Mughira was looking at those tears in her eyes that had a world of words enclosed in them.
+Badr bin Mughira was looking at those tears in her eyes that had a world of words enclosed in them.
 In amazement, he said, "Rabia!
 I am ready to apologize if I have hurt you.
 Rabia, you are crying."